-Beginner 1 & 2
+Foundations 1 & 2

 Spending too little time on technique.
-Learning technique is generally not be as much fun as learning a new step but it is worth it for long term dance enjoyment!
+Learning technique is generally not as much fun as learning a new step but it is worth it for long term dance enjoyment!

 Waiting too long to get involved with the community/social events or group classes.
 Every week at QuickSteps there are new people starting.
-Your first group class or social event might be scary but the sooner you do it the more enjoyment your can get out of your dancing long term and the more people you will get to know in the community.
+Your first group class or social event might be scary but the sooner you do it the more enjoyment you can get out of your dancing long term and the more people you will get to know in the community.
 If you’re worried ask your teacher to introduce you to some of the other new members that started the same month as you so you can all be scared together.
 Safety in numbers!

 Learn some groovy new step patterns and becoming more confident and stylish on the dance floor.

 - You will start to use ‘continuity’ in your dancing